lansana/jsonapi/README.md

 # jsonapi
-A lightweight JSON response writer.
-Fully tested, expressive and uses only the standard library.
+A lightweight JSON response writer for Go.
+Simple, fully tested, expressive and uses only the standard library.

 ## Examples